Consumers could pay price if railroads, unions can't agree

 “Fortunately, this year’s holiday gifts have already landed on store shelves.
 But an interruption to rail transportation does pose a significant challenge to getting items like perishable food products and e-commerce shipments delivered on time, and it will undoubtedly add to the inflationary pressures already hitting the U.S. economy,” said Jess Dankert with the group that represents more than 200 major retailers.

+Tom Madrecki with the Consumer Brands Association said a rail strike "would effectively bring hundreds of America’s largest food, beverage, household and personal care manufacturing operations to a halt in a matter of days as inputs and ingredients run out.
+On-shelf availability and accessibility will quickly drop, compounded by almost inevitable panic buying.”

-There's no immediate threat of a strike even though four unions have rejected the deals that the Biden administration helped broker before the original strike deadline in September.
-Those unions agreed to return to the bargaining table to try to hash out a new agreement before a new Dec.
+There's no immediate threat of a strike even though four unions have rejected deals the Biden administration helped broker before the original strike deadline in September.
+Those unions agreed to try to hash out a contract before a new Dec.
 5 strike deadline.
-But those talks have deadlocked because the railroads refuse to consider adding paid sick time to the five-year deals they've offered, which feature 24% raises and $5,000 in bonuses.
+But those talks have deadlocked because the railroads refuse to add paid sick time to what they've already offered.

-Railroad engineers voted Monday to join seven smaller unions in approving their deal, but the biggest union that represents conductors rejected its contract, joining the three unions that previously voted no.
+Railroad engineers voted Monday to join seven smaller unions in approving the deal, but conductors' union rejected its contract, joining three unions that previously voted no.

 It appears increasingly likely that Congress will have to settle the dispute.
-Lawmakers have the power to impose contract terms if both sides can't reach an agreement, and hundreds of business groups have urged Congress and President Joe Biden to be ready to intervene.
+Lawmakers have the power to impose contract terms, and hundreds of business groups have urged Congress and President Joe Biden to be ready to intervene.

+White House press secretary Karine Jean-Pierre reiterated to reporters on Monday that Biden believes “a shutdown is unacceptable" but that “the best option is still for the parties to resolve this themselves.”

-Workers frustrated with the demanding schedules and deep job cuts in the industry pushed to reject these contracts because they wouldn't do enough to resolve workers' key quality-of-life concerns.
-The deals for the engineers and conductors did include a promise to try to improve the scheduling of regular days off and negotiate the details of those schedules further at each railroad.
-Those two unions also received three unpaid days off a year to tend to medical needs as long they were scheduled at least 30 days in advance and the railroads said they wouldn't penalize workers who were hospitalized under their strict attendance policies.
+Workers frustrated with the demanding schedules and deep job cuts in the industry pushed to reject these contracts because they wouldn't do enough to resolve their quality-of-life concerns.
+The deals for the engineers and conductors did include a promise to improve the scheduling of regular days off and negotiate the details of those schedules further at each railroad.
+Those two unions also received three unpaid days off a year to tend to medical needs as long they were scheduled at least 30 days in advance and the railroads said they wouldn't penalize workers who were hospitalized.

-The railroads also lost out on their bid to cut crew sizes down to one person as part of the negotiations.
-But the conductors in the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers union still narrowly rejected the deal with roughly 51% voting against it.
-A smaller division of the SMART-TD union that represents about 1,300 yardmasters did approve the deal.
+The railroads also lost out on their bid to cut crew sizes to one person as part of the negotiations.
+But the conductors in the Transportation Division of the International Association of Sheet Metal, Air, Rail and Transportation Workers union still narrowly rejected the deal.
+A small division of the SMART-TD union did approve it.

 “The ball is now in the railroads’ court.
 Let’s see what they do.
 They can settle this at the bargaining table,” SMART-TD President Jeremy Ferguson said.
 “But, the railroad executives who constantly complain about government interference and regularly bad-mouth regulators and Congress now want Congress to do the bargaining for them.”